mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 # But does it work?

-What could be better proof than a screenshot in action?!
+Well, what could be better proof than a screenshot of the algorithm in action?!

 {% figure [caption:"Triangle rasterization according to the algorithm described herein.
 Textures and some geometry are courtesy of TES: Daggerfall"] %}
 ![Screenshot](../../../images/bresenham/not-daggerfall.png)